mattbloke99/ArtistLyrics/README.md

 ## Assumptions

 If multple artists are found with the same name the first will be used.
 The lyrics are only taken from the first 10 songs found.
+Only one artist can be searched for at one time.

+## Notes

+I have created three projects within the solution.
+ArtistLyrics.Core which contains the core functionality.
+ArtistLyrics.Core.Tests for integration and unit tests for the core project.
+ArtistLyrics which is the console application and consumes the core project.

+The following packages have been utilised in the solution RestSharp - for connecting to REST endpoints and conversion of JSON into c# objects McMaster - for commandline argument parsing
+Serilog - For logging
+XUnit - For testing